dtdannen/dcss-ai-wrapper/README.md

 3. Run main_webserver.py and it should work.
 There's a chance that the fastdownward planner will fail to find a plan because of a missing feature of our api.
 Since the dungeon is procedurally generated, try a few times before troubleshooting fastdownward.
 If you do need to troubleshoot, start by displaying fastdownward's output.
 This can be done by removing the `stdout=subprocess.DEVNULL` option when calling FastDownward via subprocess in the FastDownwardPlanningAgent class.

 # Building the documentation

+Make sure the library is installed or autodoc may complain:

+    python
+    >>> import dcss

+If you get a module not found error, install locally, for example:

+    cd dcss-ai-wrapper/
+    python -m pip install -e .

 Build the api documentation by: